Safe Community Performance Metrics

 This measure relates to the ability of on-scene firefighters and building sprinklers to prevent fire flashover and the spread of a structure fire.

-Fire response time measures the time elapsed from when PFA is dispatched to when the first PFA personnel arrives on-scene.
+Fire response time measures the time elapsed from when the citizen/customer dials 911to when the first PFA personnel arrives on-scene.
 This data includes calls for emergencies in the urban response area of PFA.
-PFA's target is to respond within 5 minutes, 45 seconds at least 90% of the time.
+PFA's target is to respond within 7 minutes, 20 seconds at least 80% of the time.
 This is aligned with PFA's baseline performance goals under fire service accreditation.